 Keno Migrates to the US

-During the 19th century many Chinese immigrated to the US in search of better work opportunities, such as working on the railroads and with them came the game of Keno.
+During the 19th century, many Chinese immigrated to the US, and with them came the game of Keno.
 It was known as the Chinese lottery at this time and became popular in San Francisco, as there was a large concentration of Chinese immigrants.

 The characters were changed into English numbers allowing English-speaking players to understand the game and be able to participate.
-This was the start of Keno in the US, but because it was thought of as lottery the game was illegal.
+This was the start of Keno in the US, because the lottery was considered illegal.

-When Keno was introduced into land-based casinos numbers were written onto paper and placed in tubes.
-Twenty of the eighty tubes were then chosen, and the winning numbers were revealed.
-The tubes were later replaced with wooden balls and the numbers were carved into the wood known as peas.
+When Keno came into land-based casinos numbers were written onto paper and placed in tubes.
+Twenty of the eighty tubes were chosen, and the winning numbers revealed.
+Wooden balls replaced the tubes, and the numbers carved into the wood known as peas.

 Warren Nelson operated the first legal Keno game in 1936 where the balls were placed in a rotating cage.
 Keno, when played today in land-based casinos is usually generated by a computer and players will fill out a play form and cross off their numbers as they are drawn.

 During the late 20th century the Internet changed the way gaming worked and online casinos included Keno as a favourite game and began developing Keno games for the digital realm.

 There are variants of Keno that can be enjoyed at an online NZ casino, but traditionally the game still has 80 numbers.
 The numbers are now generated using an RNG and players do not need to complete any forms as everything is done automatically.